ENT510/LGF_AdminMenu/README.md

 ![GitHub Downloads](https://img.shields.io/github/downloads/ENT510/LGF_AdminMenu/total?logo=github)
 ![GitHub Release](https://img.shields.io/github/v/release/ENT510/LGF_AdminMenu?logo=github)

+# NOT FULLY FINISHED NOT FULLY FINISHED ⚠️⚠️

 # LGF Admin Menu

 This resource is in its current state, and while it's compatible with QBox and ESX, it requires my `LGF_Utility` for UI management and framework handling.
 Vehicle, ped, and object data are stored in `web/components/data`.
 Pull requests for improvements or new features are welcome.